Are West’s Centuries Of Muslim Dehumanization And Islamophobia Linked?

 The West embraced rationality, science, and liberal multiculturalism to become the guiding light for the world but dehumanizing constructions of Muslims embedded in its consciousness as internalized beliefs and practices continue to fuel Islamophobia

 Western Kentucky University religious studies associate professor Sophia Rose Arjana’s Muslims in the Western Imagination is a pathbreaking work of scholarship.
-The book presents the first genealogy of the depiction of Muslim men as monsters delineating belonging and exclusion in the West.
+The book presented the first genealogy of the depiction of Muslim men as monsters delineating belonging and exclusion in the West.
 Muslim men have been depicted as malevolent human characters as well as wicked non-human imaginary creatures in medieval tales, Renaissance paintings, Shakespearean dramas, Hollywood films, etc.

 Arjana surveyed medieval, early modern, and contemporary literature, art, and cinema, to examine the dehumanizing representation and to analyze the impact of such representations on perceptions of Muslims today.
 She studied the demons and giants of the Middle Ages, hunchbacks with filed teeth featured in film 300 (2007).
 Arjana concluded that constructions of Muslim monsters constitute a recurring theme first formulated in medieval Christian thought.

-Arjana shows that Muslim monsters are often related to Jewish monsters and more broadly to Christian anti-Semitism and anxieties surrounding foreign bodies.
+Arjana showed that Muslim monsters are often related to Jewish monsters and more broadly to Christian anti-Semitism and anxieties surrounding foreign bodies.
 It involves both religious bigotry and fears surrounding bodily differences.
 Arjana argues the dehumanizing constructions are deeply embedded in Western consciousness as internalized beliefs and practices and contribute to the culture of violence against Muslims.

 The Crusades Lyons links with the formulation of these ideas were no ordinary wars but a divinely argued attempt to eradicate Islam and Islamic civilization through subjugation.
-The wars coincided with what has been described as ‘the Dark Ages’ when Europeans languished in the intellectual darkness mired in barbarism while the Muslim world carried the light of learning and played an important role in the Renaissance and Enlightenment.
+The wars coincided with what has been described as ‘the Dark Ages’ when Europeans languished in intellectual darkness mired in barbarism while the Muslim world carried the light of learning and played an important role in the Renaissance and Enlightenment.

-The ban from state schools on full-length robes or abayas, which Muslim girls and women wear, at the start of the new school year on August 2023, is seen as another infringement of the right to Muslim religious expression and Islamophobia in France.
+The ban from state schools on full-length robes or abayas, which Muslim girls and women wear, at the start of the new school year on August 2023, was another infringement of the right to Muslim religious expression and Islamophobia in France.
 The argument that such bans are necessary to protect the republic from religious interference as per the strict version of French secularism does not withstand scrutiny.

 That a minuscule proportion of 12 million pupils in France wore the garment was clear on day one of the implementation of the ban.
 Just 298 students across France came to schools wearing the robe and most of them were persuaded to change it.
 Only 67 were sent home when they refused to change.
 Just a handful of students wearing a piece of cloth did not warrant now-familiar French hysteria about Muslimness in the name of protecting France’s secular tradition.